 - lack of appetite

 - blurred vision

 - or weakness is all common Mutamycin (mitomycin) adverse effects.
-It’s possible that you’ll experience temporary hair loss.
+Conceivable you’ll encounter brief balding.

 - After the Mutamycin treatment is finished, normal hair growth should resume.

 Is it true that mitomycin injections are an antibiotic?

 Mitomycin is an anti-infection that is just being utilized in the therapy of disease.
 It inhibits or stops cancer cell growth in your body.